hacks-guide/Guide-WiiU/sd-preparation.md

 We will now place the required CFW files and some additional homebrew files on the SD card.

-!> If you are installing Haxchi or CBHC, make sure to unplug any USB devices attached to the console before further following the guide!

 ?> **Notice**
     Your SD card will need to be formatted as FAT32.
 If your SD Card is not formatted to FAT32, use [GUIFormat](http://www.ridgecrop.demon.co.uk/index.htm?guiformat.htm) with 32k (32768) Allocation unit size to format it.